Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.vegetables(f: number)`: Accepts a number, sets the amount of vegetable nutrient the food restores, defaults to 0
     - `.protein(f: number)`: Accepts a number, sets the amount of protein nutrient the food restores, defaults to 0
     - `.dairy(f: number)`: Accepts a number, sets the amount of dairy nutrient the food restores, defaults to 0
-- *Optional 3rd argument*: A string, sets the name of the food definition
+- *Optional 3rd argument*: A `ResourceLocation`, the name of the food definition

 ### Example